 On Friday, October 5, the College of Computing & Informatics’ (CCI) newest class of women and freshman transfer students gathered in the Bossone Research Enterprise Center Atrium for a welcoming reception.
-CCI faculty, staff, and student leaders socialized with the new cohort of students over lively music and hors d’oeuvres.
+CCI faculty, professional staff and student leaders socialized with the new cohort of students over lively music and hors d’oeuvres.

-Following the faculty introductions, CCI student Kaitlyn Smith (Information Systems, ’19) moderated a question and answer session with special guests Diane Fanelli (Senior Vice President & Chief Operating Officer for Digital Enterprise Platform Division, SAP) and De Olagundoye (Software Engineer, URBN).
+Following the faculty introductions, CCI student Kaitlyn Smith (information systems ’19) moderated a question and answer session with special guests Diane Fanelli (Senior Vice President & Chief Operating Officer for Digital Enterprise Platform Division, SAP) and De Olagundoye (Software Engineer, URBN).
 Fanelli, a senior executive with decades of experience, and Olagundoye, an innovative developer whose code you’ve likely seen while shopping online, offered perspectives informed by their unique experiences working in the technology industry.
 During the session, Smith asked Fanelli and Olagundoye to share their own stories about breaking into the field of computing and sought their advice for how new students might make the most of their time here at Drexel while preparing for a successful career in technology.
 Students in the audience also had an opportunity to ask their own questions, which led to discussions on the importance of mentorship and the crucial role that women leaders will play in closing the talent gap in computing fields.